classiccatlinux-sudo/BASIC/README.md

 GPLlicence() - prints: GPL v3.0 was used in this program.

 open_source() - prints: this program is fully open soucre!

+put(text goes here :3) - works like print but will clear in 3 seconds. it also only works for text. (untested)

 # classic14
 <img width="500" height="500" alt="classic14-github" src="https://github.com/user-attachments/assets/c8dd93b8-65f2-4ef6-968c-d24c5926864f" />